javierbrea/eslint-plugin-boundaries/README.md

 In words of Robert C. Martin, _"Software architecture is the art of drawing lines that I call boundaries.
 Those boundaries separate software elements from one another, and restrict those on one side from knowing about those on the other."_ _([\*acknowledgements](#acknowledgements))_

-__This plugin ensures that your architecture boundaries are respected by the elements in your project.__ _Read the [main rules overview chapter](#main-rules-overview) for better comprehension._
+__This plugin ensures that your architecture boundaries are respected by the elements in your project__ checking the folders and files structure and the `import` statements (_Read the [main rules overview chapter](#main-rules-overview) for better comprehension._). __It is not a replacement for [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import), on the contrary, the combination of both plugins is recommended.__

 ## Installation